Southern Cameroons National Council

-Map of Southern Cameroons area in boundaries of Cameroon.
+Map of the Southern Cameroons area within the boundaries of Cameroon.

-The Southern Cameroons National Council (SCNC) is a political organisation seeking the independence of the former anglophone Southern Cameroons from the predominantly francophone Republic of Cameroon (République du Cameroun) and achieving the unification with neighbouring Nigeria.
+The Southern Cameroons National Council (SCNC) is a political organisation seeking the independence of the former anglophone Southern Cameroons from the predominantly francophone Republic of Cameroon (République du Cameroun) and achieving unification with neighbouring Nigeria.
 It is a non-violent organisation with the motto "The force of argument, not the argument of force."
 Because the SCNC advocates secession from Cameroon, it has been declared an illegal organisation by the government of Paul Biya.
 Security forces regularly interrupt SCNC meetings, arresting members and typically detaining them for several days before release.

 Creation

 After achieving independence in the 1960s, Cameroon took territorial control over the area of formerly British-administered Southern Cameroons and adopted a federal structure giving some autonomy to the former British area as the federated state of West Cameroon.
-In 1972 President Ahmdou Ahidjo through a fraudulent referendum terminated the federal system, in favour of a unitary state.
+In 1972 President Ahmadou Ahidjo through a fraudulent referendum terminated the federal system, in favour of a unitary state.
 When Biya came to power in 1982, he continued centralising power and created a single-party state.
 In 1993, the All Anglophone Conference formed pushing for a return to the autonomy provided to the Southern Cameroons under the federal system.
 In 1994, the Bamenda Declaration of large members of the AAC decided to work toward secession rather than autonomy.
 This resulted the next year in the creation of the Southern Cameroon People's Conference (SCPC) formed as an umbrella organisation bringing together student, trade organisations, and political organisations committed to independence, rather than a return to autonomy.
 The Southern Cameroons National Council was the elected body in charge of organising SCPC efforts with the initial chairman being Sam Ekontang Elad.